pfheatwole/thesis/source/paraglider_dynamics.rst

 * Rigid-body assumption (none of the canopy, connecting lines, or payload are actually rigid bodies)

-* Violates conservation of momentum since it doesn't account for changes in distributions of mass (due weight shift, accelerator, relative orientation of the payload, etc).
+* Violates conservation of momentum since it doesn't account for accelerations due to redistributions of mass (due weight shift and the accelerator).

 * Quasi-steady-state assumption (I'm using steady-state aerodynamics to simulate non-steady conditions by assuming the conditions are changing "slowly enough.")
 I've included adjustments for apparent mass, but I'm still assuming the steady-state solution is representative of the unsteady solution.
+Also, my equations for the apparent mass themselves are under a steady-state assumption; see :cite:`thomasson2000EquationsMotionVehicle` for a discussion of apparent mass in unsteady flows.

   Consider the fact that the canopy is interacting with the "underlying" wind field, so that the motion of the canopy changes the local wind vectors.
 This